 Staying Connected to Rice After Retiring

-You may want to continue to volunteer at Rice and stay involved with students.
+You may want to continue volunteering at Rice and stay involved with students.
 Here are Rice-affiliated volunteer opportunities.

 We, of course, have a lot of exciting sports on campus (and away), so be sure to stay on top of Rice Athletics.